 A lot of personal trainers will offer a free consultation and even a free session as a sales strategy to sell prospective clients on the services they offer.
 This strategy has been one of the most dominant strategies in the personal training industry.
 Even when you look at other industries, the “try before you buy” tactic has proven itself as powerful.
 However, there tends to be little deviation from the norm when it comes to these “try before you buy” sales tactics.
-In this article we will go over how you can use live fitness classes to collect leads, put them through a sales funnel, and generate new clients.
+In this article we will go over how you can use live fitness classes, a feature available in FitSW, to collect leads, put them through a sales funnel, and generate new clients.

 First, why use live fitness classes in the sales process?